Faculty and Staff Children Exchange Program (FACHEX)

 FACHEX Program Details

-FACHEX (Faculty and Staff Children Exchange Program) is an undergraduate tuition remission program which allows dependents eligible for tuition benefits at the “home” institution to apply for the same benefits at participating host institutions.
+FACHEX (Faculty and Staff Children Exchange Program) is an undergraduate tuition remission program that allows dependents eligible for tuition benefits at the “home” institution to apply for the same benefits at participating host institutions.
 It was established by the Conference of the Academic Vice Presidents of the AJCU in 1971 and continues under the sponsorship of the Chief Academic Officers’ Conference to the present time.

 The following 27 Jesuit colleges and universities are currently members of the program: Boston College, Canisius College, College of Holy Cross, Creighton University, Fairfield University, Fordham University, Gonzaga University, John Carroll University, Le Moyne College, Loyola Marymount University, Loyola University Chicago, Loyola University Maryland, Loyola University New Orleans, Marquette University, Regis University, Rockhurst University, Saint Joseph’s University, Saint Louis University, Saint Peter’s University, Santa Clara University, Seattle University, Spring Hill College, University of Detroit Mercy, University of San Francisco, University of Scranton, Wheeling Jesuit University, Xavier University.